Cliffs of Moher, Co. Clare, Ireland

 Cliffs of Moher, Co.
 Clare, Ireland © atomicpuppy68

-It turns out that in ancient Ireland, hospitality was mandated by law.
-Welcoming a stranger was an enforced cultural norm with a detailed set of customary guidelines.
+It turns out that in ancient Ireland, hospitality was mandated by law (even for visitors on a 3 Day Ireland Itinerary).
+Welcoming a stranger was an enforced cultural norm with a detailed set of customaryd guidelines.
 To refuse hospitality was to risk being shunned and sanctioned.
 This might seem a tad draconian and archaic nowadays, but there were several practical reasons for this law.

 Ancient Ireland had no towns or major roads and areas were isolated by mountains, vast boggy marshes and huge forests.
 Encouraging a culture of hospitality promoted travel, trade and the exchange of new ideas, crafts and traditional arts.
 This led to a very vibrant rural society in ancient Ireland and helped forge a unified cultural identity.